 The LDL-C test can help determine an individual's risk of heart disease and help guide decisions about what treatment may be best if the person is at borderline or high risk.
 The results are considered along with other known risk factors of heart disease to develop a plan of treatment and follow up.
 Treatment options may involve lifestyle changes such as diet and exercise or lipid-lowering medications such as statins.

 The results of a standard lipid profile, which consists of total cholesterol, HDL-C, and triglycerides, are usually used to calculate the amount of LDL-C in the blood.
-The results are entered into a formula that calculates the amount of cholesterol present in LDL (see Common Questions #3).
+The results are entered into a formula that calculates the amount of cholesterol present in LDL (see below).
 In most cases, the formula provides a good estimate of the LDL-C, but it becomes less accurate with increased triglyceride levels when, for example, a person has not fasted before having blood drawn.
 In this situation, the only way to accurately determine LDL-C is to measure it directly.
 Direct measurement of LDL-C is less affected by triglycerides and can be used when an individual is not fasting or has significantly elevated triglycerides (above 400 mg/dL).
-See the Direct LDL Cholesterol article for more information.

 How is the sample collected for testing?